Connect privately on your Android

 You want privacy: Both anonymous and high anonymity proxies hide your IP address from the websites you use.
 If you don’t want sites to know where your traffic is coming from, you might consider one of these proxy types.

-You want your favorite sites to load faster: Cache your preferred websites on a proxy, and they’ll load faster next time you visit them.
+You want your favorite sites to load faster: Cache your preferred websites on an internet proxy, and they’ll load faster next time you visit them.

 You want to access blocked content: Any proxy that alters your IP address can do so in a way that shifts your geographical location online, allowing you to possibly circumvent content restrictions.
 You can also use a proxy to evade content blocks on your network.

-You want to save money: Many web-based proxies are free, though we can’t vouch for their security or performance.
-Still, if you only need the above benefits from time to time, a free proxy may prove sufficient.
+You want to save money: Many web proxies are free, though we can’t vouch for their security or performance.
+Still, if you only need the above benefits from time to time, a free web proxy may prove sufficient.

 Proxies have their strengths, but they’re not without their limits and disadvantages: